vijaychandra1910/OCTANET_JULY-ToDo-webApp/README.md

 - Responsive Design
 - Hover effect
--can add or delete new task
+- Can add or delete new task

 Technologies Used:

 - HTML